-the 1812 installation is complete.
+Place the by-pass switch in the "By-Pass" position until the 1812 installation is complete.
 Test the homeowner's telephone.
-It should have a dial tone while the switch is

-Place the by-pass switch in the "By-Pass" position until
+It should have a dial tone while the switch is in the "By-Pass" position.
+See page 11.
+Telephone Locate Homeowner's